What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Discussion

 While we used interpolation and extrapolation as validation applications, our approach provides a general framework for understanding and exploring the geometric structure learned by diffusion models.
 The strong performance on these tasks—despite not being specifically optimized for image morphing—suggests that our score-based metric naturally aligns with human perception of image similarity and transformation paths.
 This is evidenced by the consistent superiority of our geodesic interpolation approach on perceptual metrics like LPIPS and distribution metrics like FID and KID, indicating that our method produces images that not only look better individually but also follow more natural trajectories through the data space.

 An interesting pattern emerged when comparing performance across different datasets.
 On Rotated MNIST, our method outperformed baselines across pixel-level metrics (PSNR and SSIM).
 However, on the higher-resolution MorphBench dataset with Stable Diffusion, our method dominated in perceptual metrics (LPIPS) and distribution metrics (FID, KID) but was slightly outperformed by LERP on pixel-level metrics.
 This difference can be attributed to our geodesic computations for Stable Diffusion occurring in the compressed latent space rather than the pixel space.
 The VAE decoder introduces additional variability when mapping back to pixels, which may affect pixel-perfect reconstruction while still preserving—and even enhancing—perceptual quality.
-This observation aligns with the established understanding that pixel-level metrics often fail to capture perceptual similarity in high-resolution natural images, instead favoring blurry but pixel-wise accurate reconstructions over sharper, perceptually preferable images \cite{zhang2018unreasonable}.
+This observation aligns with the established understanding that pixel-level metrics often fail to capture perceptual similarity in high-resolution natural images, instead favoring blurry but pixel-wise accurate reconstructions over sharper, perceptually preferable images \citep{zhang2018unreasonable}.

-\textbf{Limitations.} Despite its strengths, our approach introduces additional computational complexity compared to direct methods like LERP or SLERP.
-Our implementation typically requires several hundred optimization steps to converge, whereas alternative methods can be computed without any iterative optimization procedure.
+\textbf{Limitations}.
+Despite its strengths, our approach introduces additional computational complexity compared to direct methods like LERP or SLERP.
+Our implementation requires solving a non-convex optimization problem with several hundred gradient steps to converge, whereas alternative methods can be computed without any iterative optimization procedure.
+This reflects an open challenge in Riemannian optimization—efficiently computing geodesics on neural network-defined manifolds \citep{smith2014optimization}.
+As the field of Riemannian optimization advances, we anticipate future improvements that could significantly reduce this computational burden.

-Another limitation relates to the validation of extrapolation results.
-Although our experiments demonstrate that the extrapolated images maintain high quality and follow natural extensions of the geodesic paths, there are no established quantitative metrics to evaluate the quality of extrapolations in our settings, making objective comparisons challenging.
-Nevertheless, we view extrapolation as a data-driven exploration of the learned representation—a tool for discovering the implicit structure captured by diffusion models rather than a task requiring ground truth validation.
+A second limitation relates to the validation of extrapolation results.
+Although our experiments demonstrate that extrapolated images maintain high quality and follow natural extensions of geodesic paths, there are no established quantitative metrics to evaluate extrapolation quality in our settings.
+This makes objective comparisons challenging, though we view extrapolation primarily as a tool for exploring the implicit structure captured by diffusion models rather than a task requiring ground truth validation.